rakeshkolpepatil/Notes/C++_Notes.md

   ```

 #### Classes and ODR
-- You can define a `class` or `struct` multiple times, but only once per translation unit (source file after preprocessing).
+- You can define a `class` or `struct` multiple times, but only once per translation unit (Translation Unit forms a single source file after pre-processing).
 - All definitions must be identical; otherwise, it violates ODR.

   ```cpp